 Compensation amounts for eye injuries

-The level of compensation you can expect for an eye will largely depend on the extent it affects your sight.
+The amount of compensation you can expect for an eye injury will largely depend on the extent it affects your sight.
 Total blindness in both eyes, for example, can see settlements of over £200,000.
 For minor eye injuries, where there is no long-term damage to sight, the amount would likely be between £2,000 and £10,000.

 The following is a guide to compensation amounts for eye injuries based on their severity.
 These amounts are for the injury itself, but you can also claim for special damages, which can include your expenses and rehabilitation therapies, for example.
 Once your specialist solicitor has obtained your medical report they will be able to give you an idea of how much compensation to expect.